Congratulations to Crazy Quilters members Joan C. and Micki T. for their wins of Silver Bowls at the Barnstable County Fair!

 Sue was featured in the Dec2019/Jan2020 Quilting Arts Magazine (pg.38).
 If you’re a Falmouth Public Library CLAMS member you can access the digital version.
 She also has a piece on display at the New England Quilt museum, which features some of the techniques she uses when creating her art.

 No two works are ever made exactly the same, as Sue is constantly looking for new media to incorporate that will provide that perfect texture and bring the piece to life.
-Fabrics, string, yard, and actual grasses might appear in one of her works.
+Fabrics, string, yarn, and actual grasses might appear in one of her works.

 This spring Guild members are being treated to inspiration from members as well as quilters and artists from the Cape and beyond.